 A financial aid recipient is required to report to Student Financial Services any improvements or reversals in circumstances that alter the family's and/or student's financial situation, including receipt of gift or loan assistance other than that awarded or processed by Student Financial Services.
 Awards may be adjusted as the result of such changes.

 All financial aid recipients returning to Yale after a withdrawal must complete a financial aid application at least two weeks before the beginning of the term for which they have applied for reinstatement.
 (See section I, “Applying for financial aid.”)
 Students who withdrew for medical reasons will resume their eligibility for financial aid as before.
-Similarly, students who, after reinstatement, will be able to complete the requirements for graduation in a total of eight terms (the total including the semester in which they withdrew if withdrawal occurred after the first ten days of the term) will resume their eligibility for financial aid as before.
+Similarly, students who, after reinstatement, will be able to complete the requirements for graduation in a total of eight terms (the total including the term in which they withdrew if withdrawal occurred after the first ten days of the term) will resume their eligibility for financial aid as before.
 Normally, students who attend for nine terms are not eligible for financial aid from Yale in their ninth term.
 However, a reinstated student who will require nine terms of enrollment may apply for financial aid for a ninth term.

 At the end of senior year, or at the time of withdrawal from Yale College, students who have received a student loan from Yale or federal sources must complete exit counseling requirements.
 Student Financial Services will notify all graduating and withdrawn students of this obligation and provide instructions on completing the requirement.
 No student who has obtained a Yale or federal loan will be awarded a diploma or be able to secure a transcript until he or she has completed the exit counseling process.